We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 So the house of Israel shall know that I am the Lord their God from that day forward.

-And, the last five verses of Zechariah 12 are just a more detailed retelling of what Ezekiel 39:22 says:
+Then, compare that verse with the last five verses of Zechariah 12, which are just a more detailed retelling of what Ezekiel 39:22 says:

 10 “And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication; then they will look on Me whom they pierced.
 Yes, they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn.
 11 In that day there shall be a great mourning in Jerusalem, like the mourning at Hadad Rimmon in the plain of Megiddo.
 12 And the land shall mourn, every family by itself: the family of the house of David by itself, and their wives by themselves; the family of the house of Nathan by itself, and their wives by themselves; 13 the family of the house of Levi by itself, and their wives by themselves; the family of Shimei by itself, and their wives by themselves; 14 all the families that remain, every family by itself, and their wives by themselves.